mattshoe/stratify/README.md

 ```

 ### FilePatternStrategy
-Defines a `Strategy` whose processors will receive all instances of any `KSFile` nodes whose name matches the given pattern.
+Defines a `Strategy` whose processors will receive all instances of `KSFile` nodes whose name matches the given pattern.
 ```kotlin
 FilePatternStrategy(
     pattern = ".*ViewModel",